PlumpMath/client/README.md

 Clone this repository and open it in Visual Studio or MonoDevelop.
 Then press the F5 key and you will find it in <Repo>/Yggdrasil/bin/Debug/

-Note that you need to copy the following files/folder from VLC or add them to the PATH:
+Note that you need to copy the following files/folder from VLC:

 ```
 08.02.2017  22:55    <DIR>          plugins